 What information will be printed in the Best Places special report?

 Computerworld tries to avoid printing information that an organization may consider competitive.
 The following information will appear in the print issue or online:

 - Paid time off after one year of service

 - Paid time off after 10 years of service

 - Percentage of employee’s health insurance premium paid for by the company

 - Information from a 300-word essay outlining what's special about your organization and IT department

-Please note that overall IT budget and other sensitive information will not be reported in our 2016 Best Places issue.
+Please note that overall IT budget and other sensitive information will not be reported.
 Such information will be used only in aggregate format or for ranking purposes.

 What if I have a question that was not answered in this FAQ?

 Please email your questions to the following address: firstname.lastname@example.org.